dyckia/dyckia.github.io/README.md

-# Jason Feng's Website.
+# My portfolio site

-This is a [portfolio site](https://dyckia.github.io/) which showcases my experience, skills and projects.
+This is a [portfolio site](https://dyckia.github.io/) which showcases my projects, skills, and experience.